 2,412 asylum seekers resided in reception centres as of the end of 2022, thereby marking an occupancy rate of 61%.

 Wherever possible, there is a genuine effort to accommodate nuclear families together and in separate rooms.
 Single asylum seekers are accommodated together with others, although conditions vary considerably from one centre to another.
 Some of the shelters are used for accommodation predominantly of a certain nationality or nationalities.
 For example, Vrazhdebna shelter in Sofia accommodated predominantly Syrians and Iraqis, Voenna Rampa shelter in Sofia accommodates almost exclusively Afghan and Pakistani asylum seekers, while the other reception centres accommodate mixed nationalities, such as in Harmanli reception centre, Banya reception centre and Ovcha Kupel shelter in Sofia.

-Alternative accommodation outside the reception centres is allowed under the law, but only if it is paid for by the asylum seekers themselves and if they have consented to waive their right to the social and material support.
+Alternative accommodation outside the reception centres is allowed under the law, but only if it is paid by asylum seekers themselves and if they have consented to waive their right to social and material support.
 They must submit a formal waiver from their right to accommodation and social assistance, as warranted by law, and declare to cover rent and other related costs at their own expenses.
-Except for the few asylum seekers who are able to finance private accommodation on their own, other group of individuals living at external addresses include Dublin returnees, to whom the SAR applies the exclusion from social benefits, including accommodation, as a measure of sanction in accordance with the law (see Withdrawal of Reception Conditions).
-As of 31 December 2021 altogether 405 asylum seekers lived outside the reception centres under the conditions as described above.
+Except for the few asylum seekers who are able to finance private accommodation on their own, another group of individuals living at external addresses is that of Dublin returnees, to whom the SAR applies the exclusion from social benefits, including accommodation, as a measure of sanction in accordance with the law (see Withdrawal of Reception Conditions).
+As of 31 December 2022, 890 asylum seekers lived outside the reception centres under the conditions as described above.